rsyncOSX/rsyncuidocs/content/en/docs/GettingStarted.md

 There are three Sidebar menu options that are contingent upon the properties of a task.
 It is sufficient as long as one of the tasks satisfies one of the prerequisites.

-- *Snapshot*: this option is exclusively available for snapshot tasks
+- *Snapshot*: this option is exclusively available for *snapshot* tasks
+	- require version 3.x of rsync
-- *Restore*: this option is only available for synchronize- and snapshot tasks where *the destination* is located on a *remote server*
+- *Restore*: this option is only available for *synchronize* and *snapshot* tasks where *the destination* is located on a *remote server*
+	- avaliable for openrsync as well, but only for synchronize tasks
-- *Verify remote*: this option is only available for synchronize tasks where *the destination* is located on a *remote server*
+- *Verify remote*: this option is only available for *synchronize* tasks where *the destination* is located on a *remote server*
+	- require version 3.x of rsync

 {{< alert >}}